 A holistic approach incorporates medical history, genetics, nutrition, environment, family relationships, stress levels and other factors.
 This approach nurtures all aspects of the animals well being for lasting physical, mental and emotional health.

-Integrative Veterinary Medicine is a comprehensive medical approach to pet care that incorporates conventional (western/allopathic) and holistic medicine with complimentary and alternative therapies.
+Integrative Veterinary Medicine is a comprehensive medical approach to pet care that incorporates conventional (general/western/allopathic) and holistic medicine with complimentary and alternative therapies.
 Dr. Brown is proud to offer Traditional Chinese Veterinary Medicine (TCVM) services to her patients.

 Traditional Chinese Veterinary Medicine is an ancient medical system that has been used in China to treat animals for thousands of years.
 It is an adaptation of Traditional Chinese Medicine (TCM) which is used to treat humans.
 The four main branches of Traditional Chinese Veterinary Medicine (TCVM) are acupuncture, herbal medicine, food therapy and Tui na.
 See video below